Key Resources for Medicine

 The web is a good place to find reports, conference materials, fact sheets, newsletters and policy documents.
 These can often be found on websites of professional associations, government departments, and research bodies.
 Be vigilant when using the web for researching for your assignments and think about it’s Content, Accuracy, Reliability and Purpose.

-We recommend using the Library search tool for searching journal articles as our refining tools are much more sophisticated than Google’s, but if you do want to use Google Scholar below there’s a video on how to get the links to the journal articles the University Libraries buy into your search results.
+We recommend using the Library search tool for searching journal articles as our refining tools are much more sophisticated than Google’s, but if you do want to use Google Scholar here’s a video on how to sync to the journal articles the University Libraries buys so the links show in your search results.

 Wikipedia is useful for background reading and finding additional keywords that can help you find more reliable and cite-able resources in our library search tool.